 Luckily, my daughter has no desire to be a sexy witch or a sexy cheerleader or a sexy zombie.
 Last year, she was a bat.
 The year before that, she was a bat.
 I suspect this year may be a hat trick — although she does have a flamingo costume she likes to wear around the house.

 I’m thankful my girl doesn’t feel the pressure to wear a sexualized Halloween costume, no matter how many of the little girls in her class do.
-At the annual school Halloween disco, she’ll stand out as the only 7-year-old girl dressed as a bat (or possibly a flamingo).
+At the annual school Halloween disco (back when mass gatherings were a thing, sob) she stood out as the only 7-year-old girl dressed as a bat (or possibly a flamingo).
 The thing is, I don’t really want her to stand out.
 I think creativity should be the norm.
 There’s something sad about the world when a 7-year-old girl dressed as a bat is more of an oddity than an entire class of 7-year-old girls dressed in costumes that would not look out of place on a stripper.

 I want my daughter to grow up feeling comfortable in her sexuality — whatever form that takes — and to have the freedom to express that however she so desires.
 But that doesn’t mean I’m OK with her being taught at such a young age that her sexuality and looks should be valued above other traits — on Halloween or any other day of the year.